-According to the press service of the city administration, the purchase of apartments is carried out through electronic bidding.
-As told and. about.
-Svetlana Piskun, the head of the city department of the housing fund and housing privatization, earlier the apartment seller had to contribute 5% of the cost of the housing being sold to the site of the electronic auction - as a minimum security for the contract.
-It was a kind of pledge so that at the last moment the seller would not refuse to conclude a transaction.
+According to the press service of the city administration, the purchase of apartments is carried out through electronic auctions.
+As told by and. about.
+Svetlana Piskun, Head of the City Department of Housing and Housing Privatization, previously the seller of the apartment had to contribute 5% of the cost of the housing being sold to the electronic auction site - as the minimum security for the contract.
+It was a kind of collateral so that at the last moment the seller did not refuse to conclude a deal.

-According to Svetlana Piskun, not every homeowner has such large amounts: for the sale of an apartment worth 3,5 million rubles, the Khabarovsk citizen had to make a deposit of 175 thousand rubles.
-This greatly complicated the process of buying apartments.
-Now it is enough to make a security in the amount of 0,5% of the amount of the apartment.
-The new norm began to operate on July 1.
-Now, from the amount, for example, of 3,5 million rubles, you need to pay a guarantee of 17,5 thousand rubles.
+According to Svetlana Piskun, not every homeowner has such large sums: to sell an apartment worth 3,5 million rubles, a Khabarovsk resident had to pay a deposit of 175 thousand rubles.
+This made the process of buying apartments very difficult.
+Now it is enough to deposit security in the amount of 0,5% of the apartment amount.
+The new norm came into effect on July 1.
+Now, from an amount of, for example, 3,5 million rubles, you need to pay a guarantee of 17,5 thousand rubles.

-In total, under the program for the resettlement of barracks in Khabarovsk, the city hall plans to buy 2021 apartments by the end of 85.
-238 million rubles will be allocated for these purposes.
+In total, under the program for the resettlement of barracks in Khabarovsk, the mayor's office plans to buy 2021 apartments by the end of 85.
+For these purposes 238 million rubles will be allocated.
 So far, the city has acquired only 17 apartments.
-Svetlana Piskun connects such a small number of transactions just with a high security deposit for the auction.
-With new changes, she said, the process will go faster.
+Svetlana Piskun associates such a small number of transactions with a high security deposit for the auction.
+With the new changes, she said, the process will go faster.

 This year, the resettlement of 189 residents of shabby houses in Khabarovsk spend 190 million rubles.
 Residential houses will be resettled as part of the national project “Housing and Urban Environment”.